SHAMANISM OR ANIMISM?

 Shamanism provides a set of techniques for entering this realm easily and at will, and so is potentially very useful when working at this level of psychotherapeutic depth.

-In both psychotherapy and shamanism, a layperson might seek the help of an experienced practitioner (the psychotherapist or the shamanWe are shamanic practitioners.
-Shaman is a term conferred by one’s community, not on one’s self.
-More, respectively).
+In both psychotherapy and shamanism, a layperson might seek the help of an experienced practitioner (the psychotherapist or the shaman, respectively).

 By contrast, in (humanistic) psychotherapy and counselling, the therapist works more as a facilitator, empowering the client to explore their own process of healing.